Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    1 1  1 1 1 1 |  3F0

-Setting the Interrupt
+Setting the woke Interrupt
 ^^^^^^^^^^^^^^^^^^^^^

 Switches seven through ten of switch group SW1 are used to select the interrupt level.
-The interrupt level is binary coded, so selections from 0 to 15 would be possible, but only the following eight values will be supported: 3, 4, 5, 7, 9, 10, 11, 12.
+The interrupt level is binary coded, so selections from 0 to 15 would be possible, but only the woke following eight values will be supported: 3, 4, 5, 7, 9, 10, 11, 12.

 ::